olore/watir-jquery/README.md

-# WatirJquery

-Use jQuery selectors in your Watir tests
+# jQuery selectors for your Watir tests

+watir-jquery allows you to use the jQuery selectors you already know and love from with your Watir tests.

 ## Installation

 Add this line to your application's Gemfile:

     gem 'watir-jquery'
+or
+    gem 'watir-jquery', :git => 'git://github.com/olore/watir-jquery.git'

 And then execute: